 - The user was created in Cisco Unity 5.x or earlier, and migrated to Connection.

-The following sections explains how to configure voicemail PIN in Connection while FIPS is enabled:
+The following sections explains how to configure voicemail PIN in Unity Connection while FIPS is enabled:

-Hashing All Voicemail PIN with SHA-1 Algorithm in Cisco Unity Connection 8.6(1) And Later Versions
+Hashing All Voicemail PIN with SHA-1 Algorithm in Unity Connection 10.5(1)

-In version 8.6(1) and later, when FIPS is enabled, Cisco Unity Connection no longer checks the database to determine whether the user's voicemail PIN was hashed with MD5 or SHA-1 algorithm.
-Connection hashes all the voicemail PINs with SHA-1 and compares it with the hashed PIN in the Connection database.
+In version 10.x, when FIPS is enabled, Cisco Unity Connection no longer checks the database to determine whether the user's voicemail PIN was hashed with MD5 or SHA-1 algorithm.
+Unity Connection hashes all the voicemail PINs with SHA-1 and compares it with the hashed PIN in the Unity Connection database.
 The user is not allowed to sign in if the MD5 hashed voicemail PIN entered by user does not match with the SHA-1 hashed voicemail PIN in the database.